sass/sass/spec/types/calculation.md

 ### Operations

-A calculation follows the default behavior of all SassScript operations, except that it throws an error if used as an operand of a unary or binary `+` or `-` operation, and equality is defined as below.
+A calculation follows the default behavior of all SassScript operations, except that it throws an error if used as an operand of a:

+* unary or binary `-` operation,
+* unary `+` operation,
+* binary `+` operation where the other operand is not a string,

+and equality is defined as below.

 > This helps ensure that if a user expects a number and receives a calculation
-> instead, it will throw an error quickly rather than propagating as an
+> instead, it will throw an error quickly rather than propagating as an unquoted
-> unquoted string.
+> string.
+Binary `+` with a string is allowed specifically for
+> backwards-compatibility with the `$variable + ""` pattern for converting a
+> value to a string to dynamically inspect it.

 #### Equality